thruthesky/fireflutter/docs/push_notification.md

+## 4 Different way to send push notification

+Sending push message using `tokens`, `uids`, `topic` will directly send the push notification.

+For app specific application like `forum`, using `user_settings` to on and off push message check the push message using `action`.

-## Send push notification
+### Send push notification with `tokens`

-Below shows how to search a user and send a push message to the user
+Below shows how to search a user and send a push message to the user using tokens

 ```dart
 AdminService.instance.showUserSearchDialog(context, onTap: (user) async {